MarcoSteinke/MovingPoint-Lightweight-Java-2D-Game-Engine/README.md

 ```

-## 3 Run the start.sh in the project's root folder to run MovingPoint with all of its packages.
+## 3 Run the build.sh in the project's root folder to run MovingPoint with all of its packages.

 ## 4 Profit!
 You can now develop your first game.